wills106/homeassistant-solax-modbus/docs/developer_guide.md

 # Developer guide

 This section describes some internal mechanisms of this integration.
-It is mainly meant for plugin developers, but can only be used by the integration core developers.
+It is mainly meant for plugin developers, but can also be used by the integration core developers.

 Following sections will appear some day:
 ## Attributes for entities